waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current Quest: Retrieve the Old Amber**
     - **Objective:** Retrieve the Old Amber and present it to the Rocket Grunt on Mt.
 Moon B2F.
     - **Status:** Active.
-The Old Amber is likely located in the Pewter Museum of Science.
+Investigating the Pewter Museum of Science.
+All NPCs spoken to; no leads found.
+Next hypothesis: use Cut on the tree east of the museum.
 - **Stalled Quest: The Copycat's Gift**
     - **Objective:** Obtain a POKé DOLL and give it to COPYCAT.
     - **Status:** Active.
 All leads in Cerulean City exhausted for now.